andamira/devela/crates/bridge/README.md

 The ABI surface is intentionally explicit.
 Enabling a Rust feature does not automatically imply every possible foreign symbol.

+## Design

+`devela_bridge` keeps its ordinary Rust library portable and `no_std`-capable.

+Normal workspace builds produce an `rlib`.
+Native foreign-language artifacts such as `staticlib` and `cdylib` libraries are built explicitly by `build.sh`, together with the generated bindings they expose.

+Unsafe capabilities are enabled only by bridged functionality that actually requires them, rather than by the bridge crate as a whole.

 ## Status